The Lord of the Rings (film series): Home media

-Warner Bros. released the trilogy's theatrical versions on Blu-ray in a boxed set on 6 April 2010.
-An extended edition Blu-ray box set was released on 28 June 2011.
-Each film's extended Blu-ray version is identical to the extended DVD version, including the appendices.
+Warner Bros. released a box set of the trilogy's theatrical versions on Blu-ray on 6 April 2010.
+The four-disc extended sets were released on Blu-ray in a box set on 28 June 2011, with an additional disc including the feature-length documentary.
 In 2014, Blu-ray steelbook editions of the five-disc extended editions were released.
+In 2016, a six-disc Blu-ray was released containing only the theatrical films of both The Lord of the Rings and The Hobbit trilogies, as well as a 30-disc bookshelf-themed set of the extended versions of both trilogies and all the special features from previous releases.
+The Blu-ray releases were criticised for colour-timing issues which degraded the look of the films.

-The first, The Fellowship of the Ring, was released on 24 March 2014.
-The discs are identical to those found in the previous five-disc Blu-ray set.
-The Blu-ray releases were criticized for colour timing issues which degraded the look of the films.The Lord of the Rings trilogy was released in Ultra HD Blu-ray in 2020, featuring both the theatrical and extended editions of the films.
-The films, along with those of The Hobbit trilogy, were remastered to give all six films a more consistent colour treatment.
+In 2020, both trilogies were released on Ultra HD Blu-ray, featuring both the theatrical and extended versions.
+All six films were remastered to give them a more consistent colour treatment.
 Jackson explained that visual effects shots were improved for this release by "[removing] and [painting] out any imperfections," but that they had not been "[upgraded] or [enhanced]".
 An audio remastering was made as well, with the films receiving a new Dolby Atmos mix.
 A 31-disc collector's set including both versions of all six films in 4K and Blu-ray formats, was released in 2021 for the 20-year anniversary of the first film; this, however, does not include the appendices.